Considering the studies carefully the huge question again is

 THE THIRD (TWENTY-THIRD DO. ), PARSAWANATH, A.C.
 650.

 THE FOURTH (TWENTY-FOURTH DO. ), MAHIVIRA, A.C.
-533.
+533. Most ancient inscriptions Pali character, discovered wherever the

 Buddhist rehgion prevailed, their being declared of the race of Tasta